Ford666/RAF21_TM_retrieval/README.md

 # TM retrieval with RAF 2-1 algorithm

-This repository stores the demo codes for our manuscript *Nonconvex optimization approach for optimum retrieval of the transmission matrix of a multimode fiber*, which is currently under review and hopefully will be accepted soon.
+This repository stores the demo codes for our manuscript *Nonconvex optimization for optimum retrieval of the transmission matrix of a multimode fiber*, which is currently on arXiv as a [preprint](https://arxiv.org/abs/2308.02429).

 The aim of TM retrieval is to retrieve a complex-valued transmission matrix (TM) from intensity-only speckle measurements of a scattering medium or multimode fiber (MMF).
 We propose a modified nonconvex optimization approach (*i.e.*, RAF 2-1) for TM retrieval, which is featured with optimum efficiency and fast execution in a reference-less and robust setting.
 This may gain special attention for many deep-tissue imaging and focusing applications with the usage of MMF.